-RA race restricted to certain runners as defined by theRESTRICTEDA race restricted to certain runners as defined by theRACEconditions of the race.
-These conditions tend to excluderunners of greater quality for considerations other than sex or age.
-These races receive the designator -R prior to 1985.
+A race restricted to certain runners as defined by the conditions of the race.
+These conditions tend to exclude runners of greater quality for considerations other than sex or age.
+These races receive the designator -R.

 FOR 1985 RACING ONLY